Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 - The two teams combine to score 40.7 points per game, 10.3 less than the over/under in this contest.

-- This contest's over/under is 14.6 points fewer than the 65.6 these two squads combine to give up per game in 2021.
+- The 65.6 points per game these two squads have allowed their opponents to score this season are 14.6 more than the 51 over/under in this contest.

-- The average total in Golden Hurricane games this season is 55.9, 4.9 points more than Saturday's over/under of 51.
+- The Golden Hurricane and their opponents have scored an average of 55.9 points per game in 2021, 4.9 more than Saturday's total.

-- In 2021, games involving the Owls have averaged a total of 54.0 points, 3.0 more than the set over/under in this contest.
+- In 2021, games involving the Owls have averaged a total of 54.0 points, 3.0 more than the set total in this contest.

 Tulsa Stats and Trends

-- In games that Tulsa amasses over 395.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Tulsa piles up more than 395.8 yards, the team is 3-2 against the spread and 3-3 overall.

-- The Golden Hurricane have turned the ball over eight more times (19 total) than the Owls have forced a turnover (11) this season.
+- The Golden Hurricane have turned the ball over 19 times this season, eight more turnovers than the Owls have forced (11).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.